 Discoid lupus erythematosus in Adult

-Squamous cell carcinoma may develop in chronic DLE scars, especially in sun-exposed areas.
+Squamous cell carcinoma may rarely develop in chronic DLE scars, especially in sun-exposed areas.

-Related topics: Tumid lupus erythematosus, Lupus panniculitis, Subacute cutaneous lupus erythematosus, Drug-induced SLE
+Related topics: Tumid lupus erythematosus, Lupus panniculitis, Subacute cutaneous lupus erythematosus, Drug-induced lupus erythematosus

 L93.0 – Discoid lupus erythematosus